gsmvenkat/Neo_sdk_v2/README_NEW.md

 client.qr_code_generate_session(ott='', ucc='')

-# Setup Callbacks for websocket events (Optional)
-client.on_message = on_message  # called when message is received from websocket
-client.on_error = on_error  # called when any error or exception occurs in code or websocket client.on_close = on_close  # called when websocket connection is closed
-client.on_open = on_open  # called when websocket successfully connects

-# Once 2FA has you can place the order by using below function
+# Once you have session token after completing 2FA, you can place the order by using below function
 # exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo, bcs_fo
 # product: Expected values are NRML, CNC, MIS, INTRADAY, CO, BO
-# price:
+# price: scrip price
 # order_type: Expected values are L, MKT, SL, SL-M, SP, 2L, 3L
+# quantity: The stock quantity(If suppose one lot size of a stock is 25, then in disclosed_quantity you have to pass 25 and not 1)
 # validity: Expected values are DAY
-# trading_symbol:
+# trading_symbol: scrip trading symbol.
+You will get this value from master scrip file
 # transaction_type: Expected values are B, S
 # amo: Expected values are either YES or NO
-# disclosed_quantity:
+# disclosed_quantity: 0
-# market_protection:
+# market_protection: 0
-# pf:
+# pf: N
-# trigger_price:
+# trigger_price: Price on which you want order to execute
-# tag:
+# tag: Give your own tag to track the order
 client.place_order(exchange_segment='', product='', price='', order_type='', quantity='', validity='', trading_symbol='',
                    transaction_type='', amo='NO', disclosed_quantity='0', market_protection='0', pf='N',
                    trigger_price='0', tag=None)

 # Modify an order
-# order_id:
+# order_id: Order number you'll recieve from the response after placing the order
-# price:
+# price: scrip price
-# quantity:
+# quantity: The stock quantity(If suppose one lot size of a stock is 25, then in disclosed_quantity you have to pass 25 and not 1)
-# disclosed_quantity:
+# disclosed_quantity: 0
-# trigger_price:
+# trigger_price: Price on which you want order to execute
-# validity:
+# validity: Expected values are DAY
-# order_type:
+# order_type: Expected values are L, MKT, SL, SL-M, SP, 2L, 3L
 client.modify_order(order_id = "", price = "7.0", quantity = "2", disclosed_quantity = "0", trigger_price = "0", validity = "DAY", order_type='')

 # Cancel an order
+# order_id: Order number you'll recieve from the response after placing the order
 client.cancel_order(order_id = "")

 # isVerify: isVerify is an optional param.
 Default value is 'False'
-# This is delay type. if order id along with isVerify as True will be passed then check the status of the given order id and then proceed to further
+# This request will check whether your order is rejected, cancelled, complete or traded.
+If any of this is true, your order will not be cancelled.
+This will be rejected with the rejection reson.
+# If this is not the case, the your order will be cancelled.
 client.cancel_order(order_id = "", isVerify=True)

 # Cancel cover order